Managing Employees in a Unionized Environment

-For BCGEU: Prior to arbitration, a grievance may go to case conference.
-Held three times a year, case conference brings the employer representatives (BC Public Service Agency) and the union representatives (directors and staff representatives) together to discuss grievances that have been filed at arbitration.
-These discussions are resolution-oriented, based on each party's understanding of the case's facts.
-During this part of the process, the parties may come to a resolution without having to go to arbitration.
+For BCGEU: Before reaching arbitration, a grievance may go to case conference.
+Held three times a year, case conference brings together the employer representatives (BC Public Service Agency) and the union representatives (directors and staff representatives) to discuss grievances that have been filed at arbitration.
+These discussions are resolution-oriented, based on each party's understanding of the case facts.
+During this part of the process, the parties may come to a resolution without going to arbitration.

 If the grievance is not resolved, arbitration is scheduled.
-Involved ministry supervisors are critical in preparation for arbitration and may serve as witnesses at the arbitration hearing.
+Ministry supervisors that are involved in the issue are critical to preparations for arbitration and may serve as witnesses at the arbitration hearing.

-A quicker arbitration process intended to facilitate the settlement or resolution of certain types of grievances outside the lengthy and costly formal arbitration procedure.
-The resulting decisions are not published and don't set any precedence other than that particular case.
+This quicker arbitration process facilitates the settlement or resolution of certain types of grievances outside the lengthy and costly formal arbitration procedure.
+Resulting decisions are not published and don't set precedence other than for that particular case.
 They cannot be referenced for any other matter.

-A procedure that is used for certain types of grievances such as suspensions over 20 days, rejection on probation, demotions, dismissals and policy grievances and disputes requiring presentation of extrinsic evidence.
-Decisions are published in law libraries and are precedent setting.
+This procedure is used for certain types of grievances such as suspensions over 20 days, rejection on probation, demotions, dismissals and policy grievances, and disputes requiring presentation of extrinsic evidence.
+Decisions are published in law libraries and are precedent-setting.
 They can be referenced in other cases if the principles are relevant.